 Plus, many therapists recommend investing time in writing every day to improve your mental well-being.

 Write your story and get it published on our blog!

-We offer you our space to for your story to be heard.
-We believe it is important, because not many people have a platform these days to openly say what is important to them.
+We offer you our space for your story to be heard.
+We believe it is important because not many people have a platform these days to openly say what is important to them.

 Regardless of chronic illness, physical or mental, people don’t believe you.
 But you can open their eyes and truly understand your day-to-day struggles.